graftak/monolog-loki/README.md

 ```

 # Testing
-In order to test using the provided docker-compose file, you'll need an up-to-date docker/docker-compose installation
+To test using the provided docker-compose file, you'll need an up-to-date docker/docker-compose installation
 You can start the Loki container by navigating to src/main/test/docker and running
 ```shell script
 docker-compose up